 Slightly More Weight Loss

-Zero caloric intake will, naturally, encourage a slightly higher rate of weight loss than modified fasting.
+Three days of zero caloric intake will, naturally, encourage a slightly higher rate of weight loss than modified fasting for 3 days.
 If you have very significant amounts of weight to lose, you may find that this slight advantage is important to you.

 No Food Prep Required